FreeYourSoul/FSeam/docs/future.md

 ## V1.1.0:
 * **Functional Improvements**
   * **Adding inner-class-struct/class**: The code generation is wrong and not compilable when mocking a header file with a class embedded in another on
-  * **Add argument expectation non copiable support** using constexpr to store uniqueptr in case of non copiable argument
+  * **Add argument expectation non copiable support** using constexpr if and store uniqueptr in case of non copiable argument
   * ~~**Remove Catch dependency from the FSeam module**:~~
     * ~~Replace it by an option (to keep it only if using Catch2 with a find_package not required)~~
   * ~~**Rename MockVerifier.hpp into FSeam.hpp**~~